-Inventory is valued on a lower of first-in, first-out (FIFO) cost or market basis.
+Inventory is valued on a lower of first-in, first-out (FIFO) cost or net realizable value basis.
 Inventory primarily consists of prescription medications, pharmacy supplies, and retail items.
-The Company provides a valuation allowance for obsolescence and slow moving items.
-As of December 31, 2016 and 2015, the Company recorded an allowance for obsolescence of \$25,000.
+The Company provides a valuation allowance for obsolescence and slow-moving items.
+As of December 31, 2017 and 2016, the Company recorded an allowance for obsolescence of \$25,000.